 3. Dry the area with towels, or if your horse will allow it, use a hairdryer.
 Having the area completely dry is vital to the healing process.

 4. Apply an ointment that helps to treat fungal and bacterial skin conditions like Fungasol® Ointment to the affected area every other day, and continue gently removing the scabs.
 Alternately, use the convenient Fungasol® Spray as your continued treatment.
-Fungasol features the revolutionary Biopolysan® booster ingredient, derived from coconut.
+Fungasol features the revolutionary Biopolysan® booster ingredient derived from coconut.

 5. If the affected area doesn’t start to respond to treatment, or if the horse has a severe case of scratches with leg swelling or lameness, contact your veterinarian immediately.